 What to Wear to a Job Interview

-Here I will give some suggestions of what a man should wear to a job interview for a range of scenarios from traditional business formal to a not so dressed up interview, and in between.
+Here I will give some suggestions of what a man should wear to a job interview for a range of scenarios from traditional business formal to a not so dressed up interview, a creative interview, and in between.

 Let’s get started.

 Business Formal Interview Attire

 This scenario will include interviews for white collar type jobs in traditional office settings.
 Here, keep your outfit simple and conservative.
 Nothing too flashy or bold.
 Consider a well fitting suit in either navy blue or charcoal gray.

 Most men’s style experts suggest one of these two colors for your first suit.
 Your dress shirt should be white, or light blue if you are feeling a little adventurous.
 Add a necktie in a solid color or a basic pattern such as stripes or dots.
 Socks should be in the same basic color as the pants.